Chhuti: Production

 The film was shot on location in and around the hill town of McCluskieganj, in present-day Jharkhand.

 Reception

 When released, the film's simple story of young love appealed to audiences.
-The use of Rabindrasangeet added to its attraction.
+The use of Rabindra Sangeet added to its attraction.
 The three Tagore songs sung by Pratima Banerjee and Chinmoy Chatterjee remain popular to this day.
 Banerjee received the BFJA Award for Best Playback Singer (Female).

 The film was also critically acclaimed, winning a National Award and several BFJA Awards.
 The Encyclopedia of Indian Cinema describes Chhuti as a "lyrical melodrama", and observes that "... it distances itself from the tradition of popular romances addressing similar themes of terminal illness - by a literal process of exclusion."

 According to Upperstall, Arundhati Devi's move to filmmaking with Chhuti was "a major step in breaking the patriarchal Tollygunje Studio set-up".
 It adds that the film "exploited the sylvan surroundings ... to the hilt with some wonderful lyrical imagery."